1. THE FORMATIVE YEARS (1848-1866)

 October 29: Rt Rev Maurice Day, Bishop of Clogher, writes to Lord Rathdonnell from Bishopscourt, Clones, Co.
 Monaghan, to thank him for contributing £700 to the various Monaghan parishes.
 In today's currency, that £700 would equate to £30,000 or €34,000.
 This letter is now framed at Bishopscourt.

-March 3rd – Lord Desmond FitzGerald, son of the Duke of Leinster, killed in action.
+March 3rd: Lord Desmond FitzGerald, son of the Duke of Leinster, killed during a grenade-throwing exercise in Calais.

 April 24 (Monday): Outbreak of Easter Rising in Dublin leaves 116 soldiers, RN, RIC, Dublin Metropolitan Police and loyalist volunteers dead and 350 wounded.
 The first British officer killed in Guy Vickery Pinfield from Bishops' Stortford.
 Also 180 civilians died; 614 injured.
 Of the rebels 15 were executed, 100 were sent to Penal Servitude, 6 were imprisoned and 1700 deported.
 I don't yet know how many rebels were killed in action.
 (This from contemporary accounts of the Unionist newspaper).
 Lord Rathdonnell is staying in Kingstown (Dun Laoghaire) at the time as it is also the Spring Show at the Royal Dublin Society.
 John Evelyn Wrench recalls meeting him in his memoirs, 'Struggles, 1914-1920', and talks of how Rathdonnell and Mr Doyne were the only two officials who were physically able to reach the show when it began on the Tuesday.
 They attempted to keep the show in motion while Wrench nipped up Killiney Hill with some binoculars and watched Dublin 'and notably the Post Office in Sackville Street, which was occupied by the Rebels, being shelled with wonderful accuracy by the gun boats in Kingstown'.